serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 3 - Recurrent Neural Networks (RNN)/1-intuition.md

 LSTMs are specifically designed to tackle the short-term memory problem.
 In fact, having long-term memory is their default behaviour.

-An LSTM is a group of interconnected learned neural network operations and point-wise operations that are grouped together in a "repeating group" that gets repeated as a "vanilla RNN" would.
+An LSTM is a group of interconnected learned neural networks and point-wise operations that are grouped together in a "repeating group".

-Each of these neural network and point-wise operations serve a particular purpose in the architecture and are explained later.
+Each of these neural networks and point-wise operations serve a particular purpose in the architecture and are explained below.
 For now, lets get familiar with the notation:

 ![LSTM notation][lstm-notation]

-#### Memory Pipeline - The core idea
+#### The Memory Pipeline - The core idea
 The core idea behind LSTMs is the __"memory cell / pipeline"__.
-Through __memory pipeline__ information flows easily and mostly unchanged across the multiple steps of the RNN.
-Changes to the memory only happen when the gates determine so.
+Through the __memory pipeline__, information flows easily and mostly unchanged across the multiple steps of the RNN.
+Changes to the memory only happen when the gates determine so (see below).

 > Side note: Intuitively, since the information in the pipeline doesn't change much, the derivative over time stays close to 1.
 This is why LSTMs are less prone to suffer from vanishing or exploding gradient problems.